caraya/personal-blog/content/blog/exploring-dublin-core-metadata-linked-data-and-the-web.md

 ---
 title: "Exploring Dublin Core: Metadata, Linked Data, and the Web"
-date: 2026-05-01
 tags:
   - Dublin Core
   - Metadata
+  - Linked Data
   - Semantic Web
+  - JSON-LD
+  - Microformats
+  - Schema.org
 ---

-The [Dublin Core Metadata Initiative (DCMI)](https://www.dublincore.org/) provides a robust vocabulary for describing digital resources.
+The Dublin Core Metadata Initiative (DCMI) provides a robust vocabulary for describing digital resources.
 While understanding the theory behind DCMI is helpful, applying it correctly ensures your content is discoverable and interoperable across the web.

-This post explores the technical history behind its dual namespaces, compares it with other vocabularies like [Schema.org](https://schema.org/), [MARC](https://www.loc.gov/marc/), and [BIBFRAME](https://www.loc.gov/bibframe/), and examines syntaxes such as [JSON-LD](https://json-ld.org/) and [microformats](https://microformats.org/).
+This guide provides practical examples of how to use Dublin Core metadata and explores the technical history behind its dual namespaces.

 ## The history and evolution of Dublin Core

 To understand how to apply Dublin Core today, it helps to understand why it was created.
 In 1995, during the OCLC/NCSA Metadata Workshop in Dublin, Ohio, the World Wide Web was experiencing explosive growth.
 Finding specific information was becoming increasingly difficult, but traditional library cataloging standards (such as MARC) were far too complex for the average web developer to implement.

-The early web needed a "digital catalog card" &mdash; a simple, lightweight, and standardized set of elements that anyone could use to describe a web page.
+The early web needed a "digital catalog card"—a simple, lightweight, and standardized set of elements that anyone could use to describe a web page.
 Dublin Core met this need by providing fifteen basic properties, such as title, creator, and subject.
 This standardization enabled early search engines, academic repositories, and web directories to index content consistently.

 However, the web has evolved significantly over the last few decades.
 What began as a web of linked documents has transformed into a web of linked data.
 Today, search engines and semantic applications require more than simple text strings; they need to understand the complex relationships between specific entities.
 They need to know that a "creator" is not just a text string, but a distinct person or organization entity with its own associated data.